den-wdi-1/rails-controllers-and-routes/README.md

 * terms_and_conditions
 * team

 These three routes will be accessed via a GET request.
-When the user is accessing a route, the browser should display the name of the route, therefore, you'll need to create the related method in a controller (Hint: call your controller "StaticPages" and [read up](http://stackoverflow.com/questions/4479233/static-pages-in-ruby-on-rails) on static pages in Rails).
+When the user is accessing a route, the browser should display the name of the route, and some explanatory text.
+Therefore, you'll need to create the related method in a controller (Hint: call your controller "StaticPages" and [read up](http://stackoverflow.com/questions/4479233/static-pages-in-ruby-on-rails) on static pages in Rails).

 Once these routes work, create a "categories" controller using scaffold, remove the line added in routes.rb by the generator (`resources : categories`) and re-create the seven restful routes matching the 7 methods in the categories controller manually.

+>**Note**: You will also need to add an 8th `patch` route to ensure all of your CRUD operations work as expected.

 <!--11:35 5 minutes -->